 - Design an open schooling project;

-- Take the leap from thinking about open schooling as a project to open schooling as a mindset;
+- Take the leap from thinking about this approach as a project to open schooling as a mindset;

 - Understand their own mindset, knowledge, and possible prejudices with regard to open schooling partners.